paulpaul168/ERMS/README.md

 ## Installation

-At this stage, ERMS is still under heavy development but in the future you will just be able to use the Google Play Store to install the app.
+At this stage, ERMS is still under heavy development but in the future, you will just be able to use the Google Play Store to install the app.
 Simply search for it and hit the install button.

 ## Usage